Unveiling Lifesaving Insights with CPR Facts and Statistics

 • According to the American Heart Association, nearly 90% of people who suffer out-of-hospital cardiac arrests die.

-• CPR, especially if performed immediately, can double or triple a cardiac arrest victim's chance of survival.
+• CPR, especially if performed immediately, doubles or triples a cardiac arrest victim's chance of survival.

 • Sadly, only about 46% of people who experience an out-of-hospital cardiac arrest receive the immediate help that they need before professional help arrives.